-By supporting mothers with a business start-up grant and ongoing training (from £15/ month) our Income Generating Activities (IGA) at Child of Hope very quickly improve the lives of our pupils – and their whole families.
+By supporting mothers with business start-up finance and ongoing training (from £35/ month), Income Generating Activities (IGA) at Child of Hope very quickly improve the lives of our pupils – and their whole families.

 Fast social impact takes place when women can provide for their families.
 And it's sustainable.

-Our IGA staff provide free basic business and financial training and then a one-off grant to start the businesses... then follow up with weekly support sessions to help the business prosper.
+Our IGA staff provide basic business and financial training and then finance to start the businesses... then follow up with weekly support sessions to help the business prosper.

 The parents we work with mainly come from Namatala slum situated on the outskirts of Mbale town, many of whom are internally displaced persons (IDPs) and have for decades lived on handouts and begging for food on the streets.
-99% of the direct beneficiaries of the IGA programmes are female, since one of the aims of transformational development is the economic empowerment of women.
+99% of the direct beneficiaries of the IGA programmes are female since we know from experience that the economic empowerment of women leads to transformational development in communities.

 Real life stories